rkernan/ubnt-unifi-controller-container/README.md

 ## Set up SSL Certificate

+https://help.ubnt.com/hc/en-us/articles/212500127-UniFi-SSL-certificate-error-upon-opening-controller-page

-If `/usr/lib/unifi/data` is set up as a volume then the keystore will persist between docker containers.
+If `/usr/lib/unifi/data` is set up as a volume then the keystore will persist between containers.
 Simply connect to the container and import the certificate file into the keystore.
-In the example below the certificate file is `data/server.crt`.
+In the examples below the certificate file is `data/server.crt`.

-https://help.ubnt.com/hc/en-us/articles/212500127-UniFi-SSL-certificate-error-upon-opening-controller-page

 ```
 [root@localhost ubnt-unifi-controller-docker]# docker exec -it unifi-control /bin/bash